Paradox-No-it-s-not/arrowflight/README.md

 # Arrowflight

-Small simulator that computes an optimal launch angle for a recurve arrow and visualizes the trajectory and related information.
+Small simulator that computes an optimal launch angle for an arrow and visualizes the trajectory and related information.

 ## What it does
 - Simulates arrow flight including aerodynamic drag